Public Policy and Data

 - How much do the rich really pay?
 New evidence from tax micro data in the UK, Arun Advani, Andy Summers

-- Searching for answers the impact of student access to Wikipedia, Laura Derksen, Catherine Michaud Leclerc and Pedro CL Souza
+- Searching for answers the impact of student access to WikipediaLink opens in a new window, Laura Derksen, Catherine Michaud Leclerc and Pedro CL Souza

-- Informality, consumption taxes and redistribution, Pierre Bachas, Lucie Gadenne, Anders Jensen
+- Informality, consumption taxes and redistributionLink opens in a new window, Pierre Bachas, Lucie Gadenne, Anders Jensen